weiss-lytics/Systems-Labs/ai-development/README.md

 V2 → UI improvements
 V3 → UX improvements
 V4 → Additional features
+V5 → Optimization
 ```

 Get the core workflow working first.

 Then improve it.

+Feature scope and layered development work together:

+> **Scope determines what belongs in the current version.
+Layers determine how you improve it.**

 ---